-A new collection of Driftwood Mirrors has joined Indigenous’ Interiors range.
+A new collection of Driftwood Mirrors have joined Indigenous’ Interiors range.
 The stunning mirrors have a surround sculptured from driftwood, washed ashore off Indonesia, from the Indian and Pacific Oceans.

 Most driftwood comes from tree remains washed into the ocean.
-As it floats in the water, it can be colonized by various aquatic life, eaten by bacteria and covered in algae.
+As it floats in the water, it can be colonised by various aquatic life, eaten by bacteria and covered in algae.

 The circular mirror measures 800mm x 100mm and the rectangular design measures 1500mm x 60mm x 100mm.